ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 # Microsoft SQL Server Trace Flags
-Complete list of Microsoft SQL Server trace flags (**592** trace flags)
+Detailed list of all (documented and undocumented) Microsoft SQL Server trace flags (**592** trace flags).

-⚠ **REMEMBER: Be extremely careful with trace flags, test in your test environment first.
+⚠ **REMEMBER: Be extremely careful with trace flags, test in your development environment first.
 And consult professionals first if you are the slightest uncertain about the effects of your changes.**

 ⚠ **Some trace flags were introduced in specific SQL Server versions.
 For more information on the applicable version, see the Microsoft Support article associated with a specific trace flag.**